-Sheila Katz is the CEO of the National Council of Jewish Women (NCJW), a network of 90,000 members and supporters across the U.S. who are living out their Jewish values and turning their progressive ideals into action.
+Sheila Katz is the CEO of the National Council of Jewish Women (NCJW), a network of 180,000 grassroots activists and supporters across the U.S. who are living out their Jewish values and turning their progressive ideals into action.

-Sheila most recently served as Hillel International’s vice president for student engagement and leadership.
-During her 12 years at Hillel, Sheila engaged Jewish students and professionals around the world through programs including “Ask Big Questions,” a national initiative she co-founded and directed, which helps guide students through conversations to help them understand themselves and others.
-She also spearheaded MitzVote, Hillel’s non-partisan civic engagement campaign that helped 19,000 students register to vote or request absentee ballots leading up to the 2018 midterm elections.
+Prior to joining NCJW, Sheila served as Hillel International’s vice president for student engagement and leadership.
+During her 12 years at Hillel, Sheila engaged Jewish students and professionals around the world through programs including “Ask Big Questions,” a national initiative to guide students in meaningful conversations, and MitzVote, Hillel’s non-partisan civic engagement campaign.